Benefits you can claim if you are not working or are on a low income

 Council Tax Reduction/Support

 Council Tax Reduction can help you with the costs of your council tax bill.
 This is a separate application to Housing Benefit.
 Council Tax Reduction (sometimes called Council Tax Support) depends on your local authority (council) and so you should check on their website to find out more.
 Council Tax Reduction is not being replaced by Universal Credit, so you can receive it while also claiming Universal Credit.
-If you live in Northern Ireland, you can get help with the rates instead.

 Other Support